MagSec-fur/GLPI_knowlegde_base_number_plugin/README.md

 # Knowledgebaseautonumber

-This plugin adds a knowledgbase ID for existing and new knowledgebase items.
+This GLPI plugin adds a knowledgbase ID for existing and new knowledgebase items.

 * W.I.P.